Welcome to today's edition of the Rush 24-7 podcast.

 Yeah.

-Okay, well, um this is our start.
+Okay, well, this is our start.

-While out in San Francisco, I mean, literally going nuts.
+I mean, literally going nuts.

 Now, even as we speak, folks, what do we have yesterday?

-We had a story, Jeffrey Tubin.
+We had a story.

-Even as we speak, the media and the rest of the Democrat Party are preparing another attempt to lynch Clarence Thomas.
+Jeffrey Toobin, even as we speak, the media and the rest of the Democrat Party are preparing another attempt to lynch Clarence Thomas.

-High tech lynching is being planned for Clarence Thomas because of his potential role in repealing Obamacare.
+High-tech lynching is being planned for Clarence Thomas because of his potential role in repealing Obamacare.

 So sit tight.